FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 methods.
 This hype around AI, which is very often equated with deep learning, seems to draw that much attention such that great advances of more traditional methods seem to go almost completely unnoticed.
 In this blog post, I want to draw your attention to dusty *bayesian hierarchical modeling*.
-Modern techniques and frameworks allow you to finally apply this cool method on data sets with sizes much bigger than what was possible before and thus letting it really shine.
+Modern techniques and frameworks allow you to finally apply this cool method on datasets with sizes much bigger than what was possible before and thus letting it really shine.

 So for starters, what is *Bayesian Hierarchical Modeling* and why should I care?
 I assume you already have a basic knowledge about
 Bayesian inference, otherwise [Probabilitic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers)